Skip to main content

 lens_scan path/to/image.jpg full_text_new_method

-To get all available data:
+To get all available data from a local file:

 lens_scan path/to/image.jpg all